saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 - Fair understanding of TeamCity: We will not be going through TeamCity training.
 We will just confirm that it works properly
 - Familiarity with a programing language
 - We won't go deep into learning terraform, you can refer to the HashiCorp documents if you want to learn more
+- We will using make later in the tutorial.
+You need you install `brew install make --with-default-names` which depends on XCode.
+  - If you use windows, improvise appropriately.
+  - If you don't want to use make file, copy the ssh-key command from the makefile and run it manually in your terminal

 #### Getting started:
 - [TeamCity](https://www.jetbrains.com/teamcity/download/) 2017.2+ has a free account with 3 build agents for 100 build configurations.
 So you can start there and purchase the license if you need to.